RohanShrivastava08/Hashnode-Blogs/clxmtwy6z000709l5ds6ua1ve.md

 * Chrome extensions can drastically improve a developer’s efficiency and workflow.

 * From debugging tools to color pickers, these extensions provide essential functionalities that can save time and reduce hassle.

-* Incorporate these into your development toolkit to elevate your coding experience.